hed-standard/hed-specification/docs/source/03_HED_formats.md

 whether one has a placeholder and another does not.
 **However, each distinct substituted value represents a distinct definition name for purposes of `Onset`/`Offset` processing.**

-The `Definition` tag groups may appear anywhere that HED annotations can be used, including in sidecars, in the HED column of tabular files, or in HED-specified columns of tag spreadsheets.
-HED definitions are usually separated from the annotations and gathered prior to other processing.

 See [**DEFINITION_INVALID**](./Appendix_B.md#definition_invalid) for
 a listing of situations in which a definition may be invalid.